Let me guess…

 Give your mind time to wander.
 Get distracted.
 Embrace serendipity.

 Don’t read only blogs about your topic.
 Don’t just follow industry peers on Twitter.
-Don’t just read the latest books of thought leaders in your niche.
+And don’t just read the latest books of thought leaders in your niche.

 Go to a random movie.
 Watch a random channel on TV.
 Go to a museum.
 Surprise yourself.
-Find unexpected metaphors.
+Find unexpected metaphor examples.

-The creative process is unpredictable, mysterious, and serendipitous (Malcolm Gladwell).
+The creative process is unpredictable, mysterious, and serendipitous.
 Fuel your creativity by reading outside your niche.

 Technique #9.
 Write at a Different Time